-Current civil rights historians argue that media perception of the civil rights movement has perverted the true story of the black freedom movement.
+Historians of the 1960s Black Freedom movement argue that media perception of the civil rights movement has perverted the true story of the period.
 Racial inequality was not a southern problem but a national phenomenon.
 The focus on national events negates the role of local movements.
 Women’s important contributions and leadership recede to the background.
-The emphasis on activism before 1966 lends itself to dismissal or demonizing the rise of black militancy in the latter 1960s.
+And, the emphasis on activism before 1966 lends itself to dismissal or demonizing the rise of black militancy in the latter 1960s.

 These lessons demonstrate the complex and complicated transition from direct action protest to community organization.
 Students employ map identification, image analysis, interactive decision making, and life experience to gain a greater understanding behind the motivations and strategies that defined the black freedom movement after 1966.